wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 Also impacted will be agriculture around Winnipeg (Manitoba, Canada), Fargo, Sioux Falls, Omaha, Lincoln, Wichita, Oklahoma City.

+<a name="taxes"></a>

+## Taxes

+No sales tax is collected from residents within the states of Alaska, Delaware, Montana, New Hampshire, and Oregon.

+<a target="_blank" href="https://www.salestaxinstitute.com/sales_tax_faqs/out_of_state_retailer_collect_sales_tax">The Sales Tax Institute</a> notes: Residents from other states are often required by laws in their home state to pay out-of-state sales tax.
+Sellers in tax-free states still collect the sales tax for visitors and remit it to the buyer's home state if the vendor has a presence in the buyer's home state.
+Otherwise, out-of-state buyers are required to pay use tax themselves.

+Many don't pay the use tax to their home state even though there can be significant fines, on top of paying the tax, for not doing so.

+<a target="_blank" href="https://9to5mac.com/2023/07/24/sales-tax-holiday-apple-products/">Some states offer sales tax-free holidays</a> (for a limited time) to encourage spending on products that are considered to be of benefit to the state's economy.
+This typically occurs in August and early September for back-to-school supplies, books, computers, and clothing.

 <a name="freeways"></a>

 ## US interstate highways